RafalWilinski/blog/src/content/post/make-you-rag-suck-less.md

 ### Human-in-the-loop

 All evals created up to this point are put in place by you and your presumptions.
-Feedback provided by your users can be also lazy and lacking.
+Feedback provided by your users can be also lazy, noisy and lacking.
 If the system you're creating isn't connected to your domain, you might not be able to provide the right answers.
 LLM-as-a-judge can be also imperfect and lacking nessesary context.
 To fix that, request or allocate a human with related domain knowledge to constantly review the AI’s answers and provide feedback.
-Aforementioned systems empower you in doing that and building the datasets based on that feedback.
+Human oversight can provide critical corrections and insights, especially in complex or ambiguous cases.
+For instance, in medical AI applications, experts can review and refine model suggestions, ensuring higher accuracy and trustworthiness.
+This collaborative approach enhances overall performance

 ## Generating answers